wmo-im/wis2box/docs/source/data-access/pywis-pubsub.rst

        options:
            path: /tmp/foo/bar

-To start a contineous subscribe-and-download process, run the ``wis2box-subscribe-download`` container as follows (-d for detached mode, --build to ensure changes in local.yml are built into the container):
+To start a continuous subscribe-and-download process, run the ``wis2box-subscribe-download`` container as follows (``-d`` for detached mode, ``--build`` to ensure changes in local.yml are built into the container):

 .. code-block:: bash

    docker-compose -f docker/docker.subscribe-download.yml up -d --build

-To stop the subscribe-and-download process run the following command:
+To stop the subscribe-and-download process, run the following command:

 .. code-block:: bash